flurinduerst/WPDistillery/README.md

 - ssh access to your VM/host
 - [wp cli](https://wp-cli.org/) 0.23+ on your VM/host

 WP Distillery is designed for [Scotch Box](https://box.scotch.io/).
-Since `WPDistillery Version 1.3.1+` you can edit the WordPress root folder so you should be able to run with any other vagrantbox or webhost.
+Since `WPDistillery Version 1.3.1+` you can edit the WordPress root folder so you should be able to run it with any other vagrantbox or webhost.

 ## Setup